BUSINESS AND INDUSTRIAL ECONOMICS

 Market power: allocative inefficiency; Externalities: consumption and production externalities, remedies to externalities, network externalities; Public Goods; Information asymmetries: moral hazard and adverse selection, remedies to information asymmetries: signals and incentives; Transaction costs: bounded rationality, specific investments, opportunistic behavior; Transaction costs and governance of transactions.

-Theories of the firm and their implications
+Alternative theories of the firm and their implications

 Technological change and innovation